Los Naranjos, Honduras: Archaeological excavations

-They used four phases from which the artifacts they discovered came: Jaral (800–400 B.C.), Eden which is divided into Eden I (400–100 B.C.) and Eden II (100 B.C.–A.D.
-550), Yojoa (A.D.
-550-950) and Rio Blanco (A.D.
-950-1250).
+They used four phases from which the artifacts they discovered came: Jaral (800–400 BC), Eden which is divided into Eden I (400–100 BC) and Eden II (100 BC – 550 AD), Yojoa (550–950 AD) and Rio Blanco (950–1250 AD).
 Various antiquities found at the site include jade figurines, clay pottery and a jadeite hand axe, many of which suggest relation to Olmec influence in mesoamerica during the time.
 Clay pottery included findings of polychrome, monochrome and Ulua bichrome coloration.
 Each varying coloration seems to have existed in different periods.

 The stratigraphy, or way that strata separate periods, suggests that the region had been occupied for a long period.
 The oldest layers of strata contained monochrome pottery with little or no design.
 Sherds of pottery in the nearby La Sierra site seem to have direct ties with the pottery of Los Naranjos in the Late Classic period.
 Newer layers of strata showed polychrome pottery that was more advanced.
 Most of the pottery found in the region was made locally, although some may have been traded for.

 Radiocarbon dating of seven sherds from the excavation site provided the basis for the periods.
 The white-slipped polychrome pottery of the Terminal Classic period at Los Naranjos is "Las Vegas" polychrome, similar to types of "Las Vegas" polychrome at Comayagua.
 It is in close stylistic relation to sherds from Rivas Papagayo but earlier in date.

+In 2005, a new excavation program began to study the origin and development of the ancient city of Los Naranjos.
+Excavations were carried out in Structures 2, 3 and 6.
+Also in the low or swampy area, several wells were dug to study the ancient diet, especially the agriculture of this site.